Table of content

 This is a phenomenal all-in-one marketing bible.
 It presents everything you’d need to know about product positioning, markets, and success chances as a market entrant; in one easy-to-read book.
 Ries shares real-world examples of successes and failures to frame the concepts within reality.

-At Tribe 47, we love subscription models.
+At tribe47, we love subscription models.
 This book shares how anyone can ideate, plan, launch, acquire, and retain customers through subscriptions.
 It focuses on retaining returning customers as a company’s core KPI.

-Beyond using surveys to understand your customer, this book focuses on the right questions to ask to create a compelling product.
+Beyond using surveys to understand your customers, this book focuses on the right questions to ask to create a compelling product.
 It helps any business cultivate fans and sustain growth.
 With this digital formula, you’ll optimize your message and your business.

 A classic guide to the historical online launches of the past.
 Review the basic tenets of online success to enable your business to launch new products or services fast and to resounding fanfare.